- Banking that is done through the digital platform without any paperwork is referred to as digital banking

 Future of Digital Banking

-As per a Deloitte research report on must-haves for a fully digital bank, each bank striving to become fully digital require the following:
+As per a Deloitte research report on must-haves for a fully digital bank, each bank striving to become fully digital require the following as the key drivers for their success

 - Option to order currency